The Famous Grouse Experience & Glenturret Distillery

 If it ain’t broke, don’t fix it

-I am not a whisky drinker unfortunately so I couldn’t tell you if it tastes of pine trees and aged toffee sticks, however I did try it and since then my teeth haven’t worked.
-Scott was more than happy to take my samples from me though and this is a picture of the amount of Glenturret that he consumed during our visit…
+I am not a whisky drinker unfortunately so I couldn’t tell you if it tastes of pine trees and aged toffee sticks, however, I did try it and since then my teeth haven’t worked.
+My better half was more than happy to take my samples from me though and this is a picture of the amount of Glenturret that he consumed during our visit…

 There is a cracking little gift shop in the distillery with plenty of whisky glasses and other whisky gifts.
-This is your opportunity to buy the obligatory branded magnet for your 85 year old granny.
+This is your opportunity to buy the obligatory branded magnet for your 85-year-old granny.
 There are also various whisky brands such as Highland Park and The Macallan available for purchase.
-Some of these are older and more expensive than Scott and I put together.

 Why not pop along to the Glenturret Distillery and have your very own Famous Grouse Experience?